dulingo

 Q3.
 Which city is the cheapest for international students in Canada?

 Ans.
-So here is a list of the most affordable and great cities to live in, for international students in Canada:
+The cities typically offer lower living expenses and a high quality of life is the most attractive option for those seeking more affordable living places in Canada.
+Here is a list of the most affordable and great cities to live in, for international students in Canada:

 Calgary, Alberta